The-Binary-Holdings/native-bnry-staking/Technical_Documentation.md

 ## Conclusion
 The audit will aim to thoroughly test and review the `StakingContract` to ensure it meets the highest standards of security and efficiency.
 The findings will be documented in a comprehensive audit report. mount of their staked tokens.
-   - Ensures that the withdrawal amount does not exceed the user’s balance.
-   - Emits a `WithdrewStake` event.

 ## Error Handling
 - The contract reverts transactions with meaningful error messages to prevent unexpected behavior and enhance security.